Estimate a Multinomial logistic regression (MNL) for classification

 In addition to the numerical output provided in the Summary

-tab we can also evaluate the link between choice
+tab we can also evaluate the link between choice and the

 prices of each of the four products visually (see Plot tab).
 In